 Changing from the regular to the co-op stream is more difficult as co-op spaces are limited to the number of work placements available.
 However, there are often several students who decide to leave the co-op stream for various reasons during their first and second year, leaving space available for regular students to transfer into co-op.

-Applications for co-op must be submitted no later than the end of your first year, on May 1.
-You must complete a Plan Modification Form, an updated résumé, and a proposed course sequence/plan to complete your degree to your academic advisor.
+Applications for co-op must be submitted no later than the end of your first year, on April 30.
+You must submit a Plan Modification Form and an updated résumé to your academic advisor.
 A minimum cumulative average of 80% is normally required to be considered for admission to the co-op stream as competition is strong for the few available spaces each year.

 Things to consider: